 A lot of my inspiration for starting and growing comes from looking at other projects and chatting to other people.
 I spend a huge amount of time researching new companies to build and looking into reasons some have failed.

-I send out regular updates on new growth tactics and interesting startups + other projects I'm working on so please sign-up if you're interested in hearing more!
+Each week I send out updates on new growth tactics and interesting startups + other projects I'm working on so add your email at the bottom if you're interested!

 I’m tempted to run Project Hatch ‘open’ and make business metrics publicly available - let me know if you would be interested in this.

 Here are a few interviews I particularly enjoyed reading:

 Inkbox - Tyler Handley talks about how he and his brother validated their product on Kickstarter (even though they made a loss on the campaign) and raised money to fund growth.
 Inkbox uses a skin dye from South America that has been used by tribes for thousands of years.
 Tyler raises some interesting points about how to keep a brand 'on-trend'.